brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 $$F1_{Score} = \frac{2\times{Precision}\times{Recall}}{(Preciaion + Recall)}$$

-## Running your basic model
+## 5.0 Running your basic model

-to run a basic model from CMD line,
+Now that you have trained your model, you can use it to identify things!
+To run a basic model from CMD line,

 ```
 yolo detect predict model='C:\Users\Green Sturgeon\AI_Project\Images\runs\detect\train_XTRA_LARGE\weights\best.pt' source='C:\Users\Green Sturgeon\AI_Project\Images\images' imgsz=640